Pushword/Pushword/packages/docs/content/index.md

 See [how to install and test Pushword in less than one minute](/installation) :

-{{ link('Get started', '/installation', {class: 'block text-center font-bold uppercase mx-auto p-3 text-white rotate-180 rounded bg-primary hover:opacity-75', 'style': 'max-width:200px'})|unprose }}
+{{ link('Get started', '/installation', {class: 'block text-center font-bold uppercase mx-auto p-3 text-white rotate-180 rounded-lg bg-primary hover:opacity-75', 'style': 'max-width:200px'})|unprose }}

 Or look at the detailled features or directly the #[source code](https://github.com/Pushword/pushword) (monorepo).